r59q/Hexagonal_Tile-Map--Unity/README.md

 ## Versioning

-For the versions available, see the [tags on this repository](https://github.com/r59q/Weapons--Unity/tags).
+For the most stable versions available, see the [tags on this repository](https://github.com/r59q/Hexagonal_Tile-Map--Unity/tags).

 ## Authors

 * **A. Malthe Henriksen** - [r59q](https://github.com/r59q)

-See also the list of [contributors](https://github.com/r59q/Weapons--Unity/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/r59q/Hexagonal_Tile-Map--Unity/contributors) who participated in this project.

 ## License